 [No I haven’t forgotten to add aww and wow scenes I just didn’t have any to add here.
 I tried to remember the best scenes in the show but couldn’t remember even one.]

-Bad weights on the show beam out weigh the good weights.
+Bad weights on the show beam outweigh the good weights.
 The Man Living In Our House could have been good considering its plot but sadly I could never connect with the characters.
 Its slow pace further made the drama dull.
 The drama started with a bang but all the hype fizzled out after the first few episodes.

 I give this drama a 2.5 out of 5 rating.
 An extra 0.5 is for the three ladies on the show who were each unique and cool in their own way.
 This one is just an average drama with a decent storyline and good looking cast (Duh!
-Don’t all Korean shows have a good-looking cast? :P).
+Don’t all Korean shows boast of a good-looking cast? :P).